-2.1.17 Crosshole Sonic Logging (CSL) Testing
+2.1.21 Crosshole Sonic Logging (CSL) Testing

 Install Crosshole Sonic Logging (CSL) access tubes in all drilled shafts in accordance with the SCDOT Standard Specifications for Highway Construction, 2007 Edition.
 SCDOT will conduct CSL testing on all of the shafts.
 Acceptance of drilled shafts will be based on CSL testing.
+Install one CSL tube in the center of the drilled shaft for Thermal Integrity Profiling test for drilled shafts that have diameter of 6 ft. or larger.
+SCDOT will conduct TIP testing if mass concrete is used.

-2.1.18 Substructures
+2.1.22 Substructures